 Terrone Coffee is the only Italian speciality coffee producer in the UK to roast his own beans in Italy.
 The coffee is batch-roasted near Bologna in a vintage 10kg Vittoria roaster from the 1950s, and shipped directly to London weekly to ensure maximum freshness.
 The Ciclista espresso blend is light to bring out subtle nuances in flavour (fruity and sweet).
 They have a flagship shipping container in Netil Market and also a kiosk in Kingly Court, Carnaby Street.

 Kaffeine, an independently owned coffee bar that many credit for kick-starting the Third Wave coffee movement in UK, is a coffee institution in London.
-The original shop on Great Titchfield Street is too tiny and cozy for a work meeting, but Kaffeine have just opened a second store on Eastcastle Street so I’m planning to visit that soon!
+The original shop on Great Titchfield Street is great but tiny.
+If you are looking for more space, head over to the second Kaffeine site on Eastcastle Street.

 There are many other coffee shops that I love in London and more will keep opening up, no doubt about it.